zyseme/backend-challenge/README.md

 ## The task

+1.
 We need an API with which we can mange the posts for our blog.
 A post consist of an id (Integer), title (String) and body (String).
-We need CRUD operations on this ressource with the following endpoints:
+We need CRUD operations on this resource with the following endpoints:

  - `GET     api/v1/posts      // Returns all blog posts`
  - `POST    api/v1/posts      // Create a new blog post`
  - `GET     api/v1/posts/:id  // Returns the blog post with the given id`
  - `PUT     api/v1/posts/:id  // Updates the blog post with the given id`
  - `DELETE  api/v1/posts/:id  // Deletes the blog post with the given id`

+2.
+We want to implement the Like Feature; We should store the number of likes for every post and return it with the read requests.
+Please design and implement the feature and describe your approach with a comment.

  When sending data to the api, it should be in the following format: